 - Avoid hiding your content in PDFs and other files; include the information directly on a webpage when possible

-- Increase visual appeal by including quality photos and graphics, especially images that inform, clarify or add an emotional dimension to your content (remember to caption and credit images!)
+- Amp up visual appeal with quality photos and graphics, especially images that inform, clarify or add an emotional dimension to your content (remember to caption and credit images!)

 - Treat similar kinds of information in the same way throughout your site

-- Proofread!
-Ask your colleagues to proofread!
+- Proofreed!
+Ask your colleagues to profread!
 Proofread again!

 - Read and revise your site regularly; set an editorial schedule at launch, assign responsibilities, and add them to everyone’s work calendars as recurring events